 So you’ve got breakage, not baby hair.
 Now what?
 “To minimize mechanical damage, instead, start your bun or ponytail about three inches away from the hairline,” Brown recommends.
 “Then gently integrate the front sections either back into the bun or ponytail with a bobby pin or leave them out for a beachy, bohemian feel.
 This will relieve a lot of the tension on those fragile hairline tresses.”
 In addition, avoid heat styling daily if you can.

 Best Products to Repair Breakage

 Minimize the impact of everyday wear and tear on your tresses by investing in a top-notch treatment.
-“Olaplex has become my insurance policy over the years to really assist me in maintaining and improving the integrity of my client’s hair including my own,” Christin says.
-Olaplex’s unique, salon-grade products are specially designed to repair broken, brittle locks, improving hair strength, and repairing all five types of damage (chemical services, heating styling, mechanical damage, environmental damage, and lifestyle or psychological changes).
+“Olaplex has become my insurance policy over the years to really assist me in maintaining and improving the integrity of my client’s hair including my own,” Brown says.
+Olaplex’s unique, salon-grade products are specially designed to repair broken, brittle locks to improve hair strength and repair all five types of damage (chemical services, heating styling, mechanical damage, environmental damage, and lifestyle or psychological changes).

 How to Care for Baby Hairs

 Though breakage requires immediate attention, baby hairs should not be neglected.
 When it comes to new growth, it’s important to avoid forcing fledgling flyaways out and away from their origin.
 So say no to slicked-down buns or ponytails.
 Even headbands can add a great deal of stress to the follicle and hairline.
 “Try celebrating them,” Brown advises.
 “Get creative.
 Leave them out for the wind to sweep or give them some design along the hairline.”